doscsy12/ADI_projects/AML/README.md

 <br> Level 1 – first degree connections
 <br> Since the dataset is huge, the focus at this level is transactions to paymaya or within UBP.

-<br> Level 2 – second degree connections
+Level 2 – second degree connections
 <br> We wanted to examine connections up to and including the second degree outside of the UBP network, ie., transaction is first performed within UBP (first degree), and then transaction is performed to an account outside of UBP (second degree).
 To prevent the graph from increasing exponentially, the second transaction, performed by the second degree of connection has to be performed by the next day.
 For example, if the first transaction was performed on the 3rd March, the second transaction has to be performed by the 4th March.

-<br> Level 3 – third degree connections
+Level 3 – third degree connections
 <br> We wanted to examine connections up to and including the third degree outside of the UBP network, ie., transaction is first performed within UBP (first degree).
 Then, that target account performed a transaction to another account within UBP (second degree), and further on to an account outside of UBP (third degree).
 To prevent the graph from increasing exponentially, the next transaction, performed by the second/third degree of connection has to be performed by the next day.
 For example, if the first transaction was performed on the 3rd March, the second transaction has to be performed by the 4th March, and the third transaction has to be performed by the 5th March.

 **Centrality measures**